taichi-dev/taichi-nerfs/deployment/InstantNGP/Android_Demo/README.md

 We support the entire infrastructure from setting up the `camera position` to finally generate the `inferenced image`.
 However the camera position is directly set in the code, while the inferenced image is written to the disk.
 To make it a real Demo, consider connecting the camera position with a `Touch Event`, and pass the inferenced image to `Android GUI`.

+Please be aware that there are known issues with certain Android devices, which is primarily related to their Vulkan support.

-Besides, there's also performance optimization opportunities wrt Android deployment.
+There's also performance optimization opportunities wrt Android deployment.

 **We welcome all contributions to improve the quality of the Android Demo!**